Is Lane-Splitting Legal on a Motorcycle in Missouri?

 • The plaintiff suffered genuine injury or incurred damages resulting from the accident (e.g., loss of income, hospital bills, etc.)

 It’s also critical to consider that there is often an unfair bias against motorcyclists in accident cases, making it even more challenging to recover compensation.
-These biases stem from preconceived notions about motorbikes and the people who ride them, including the idea that they are difficult to see, drive too quickly, and are operated by reckless drivers.
-This can mean an injured biker must fight against false assumptions when seeking compensation, in addition to proving fault.
+These biases stem from preconceived notions about motorcycles and the people who ride them.

 If you’ve suffered due to an accident while lane-splitting, ensure you take appropriate legal action immediately.
 For more information on your legal rights or to schedule your free consultation, contact our law firm.